 Yes, it’s not only safe to have a VPN on your Android device – it’s actually preferable.

 Of course, to stay safe, you need to use (and I can’t stress this enough) a reputable VPN service.
 That is, a no-logs VPN audited by an independent company.
-Otherwise, you might actually increase your risk by using a VPN.
+Otherwise, you might actually increase your online security risks by using a VPN.

-However, if you’ve just browsed through Google Play, stumbled upon a nice-looking VPN, and are tempted to try it, write a comment on this very page and we’ll tell you whether the program is truly safe for your Android.
+However, if you’ve just browsed through Google Play, stumbled upon a nice-looking VPN, and are tempted to try it, leave a comment under this article and we’ll tell you whether the program is truly safe for your Android.